R-N/akreditasi-wp/wp-content/plugins/iks-menu/readme.txt

 * Childless - True to limit results to terms that have no children.
 This parameter has no effect on non-hierarchical taxonomies.

 = Usage =
-3 variants of how to use plugin.
-You'll see menu publishing guide inside the plugin.
+3 variants of how to use Iks Menu (plugin includes user-friendly publishing guide inside the plugin)

 * Widget – Use it directly in widget area
 * Shortcode – Use it anywhere with shortcode